Aaron and Anthropomorphism, Plus Some Photos

 "Oh, buddy, I haven't seen you in years.
 I need a little time before I can groom you."

 He looked at me again, (seemingly) processing the information.
 Often, I feel sad for big male chimps.
 Sometimes they really just want to be groomed and nothing more, but humans who have worked with chimps for a long time tend to be very cautious around them.
 I call it the Lenny (Of Mice and Men) syndrome.
 Too strong and unpredictable for their own good, even when they're not harboring any destructive intentions.
-But forget not: it's not unusual to see missing digits in this industry.
+But forget not: it's not unusual to see missing digits on people who work with chimps.
 I'm hoping to leave this life with all of mine in tact.

 There.
 Keep your fingers.
 Groom me.